-- National Health Care for the Homeless Council has a list of health care providers working with homeless people across the nation.
-For a list of providers in your state, go to www.nhchc.org. - o Free clinics are run by many local organizations and communities.
+- Department of Social and Rehabilitation Services (SRS) can tell you where to find health care facilities for the homeless.
+Check the phone book blue pages under local, city, or county government for the number. - National Health Care for the Homeless Council has a list of health care providers working with homeless people across the nation.
+For a list of providers in your state, go to www.nhchc.org. - Free clinics are run by many local organizations and communities.
 Look in the phone book blue pages under "Public Health" to contact local government office for clinics in your area.